Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

 - **Keybinds - How can I view Uranium Fever’s keybinds?**
   - Press `K` in the pause menu.

-- **Launcher - My launcher only shows "Install" and "Options" is greyed out.
+- **Launcher - "Install" and "Options" is greyed out in the launcher.
 Why?**
-  - Re-run the launcher from Steam/GOG to regenerate the necessary INIs.
-This usually happens after updating Uranium Fever.
+  - Re-run the launcher from Steam/GOG to regenerate the necessary INIs, then reopen the Uranium Fever Launcher.
+This can happen after updating Uranium Fever.

 - **Level Cap - What is the level cap in Uranium Fever?**
   - 60, as set by Tale of Two Wastelands.